 What Does 'Out for Delivery' Mean?
 A Closer Look at the Last Mile

-If there’s one unrecognized part of shopping online that gets overlooked in its importance, it is the anticipation that we feel as we wait for that big purchase to arrive on our doorstep.
-Unlike walking into a brick-and-mortar retailer and buying what we want, there is a waiting period between our purchase and when we actually receive the item we paid for.
-While it might seem like a downside to eCommerce, for retailers and brands it represents an opportunity to reemphasize their commitment to great service and set themselves apart from competition where it matters in customer service.
+But for businesses managing deliveries, this seemingly simple status carries a lot more weight.
+Unlike walking into a brick-and-mortar retailer and buying what we want, there is a waiting period between a consumer's purchase and when they receive the item they paid for.
+It might seem like a downside to eCommerce, but for retailers and brands it represents an opportunity to reemphasize their commitment to great service and set themselves apart from competition where it matters most—customer service.

 When it comes to the last mile, this ‘out for delivery’ stage in the delivery process is one of the most influential in determining the success of the entire delivery experience.

-In this guide, we’ll take a look at what exactly ‘out for delivery’ means, how couriers and businesses determine an item has reached the stage, and a few useful tips for getting this stage in the last mile logistics process right.
+In this guide, we’ll take a look at what exactly ‘out for delivery’ means, how couriers and businesses determine when an item has reached this stage, and a few useful tips for getting this stage in the last mile logistics process right.

 What Does 'Out for Delivery' Mean?